gh2hq/gh2/docs/tutorials/structure.md

 # Structure

-Like there are static mode for static effects and active mode for dynamic effects in Processing, you can also use them in Lighght but with a little difference.
+Like there are static mode for static effects and active mode for dynamic effects in Processing, you can also use them in gh2 but with a little difference.

 ## Static mode

-In Processing, you needn't import APIs or call an extra method to run the sketch, but you need import APIs at first and call an extra method `run` to run the sketch in Lighght.
+In Processing, you needn't import APIs or call an extra method to run the sketch, but you need import APIs at first and call an extra method `run` to run the sketch in gh2.

 ### Processing